-- 16. Defendant U.S. DOGE Service ("DOGE") is an entity that was created within the Executive Office of the President by Executive Order 14158. - 17.
-Defendant U.S. DOGE Service Temporary Organization ("DOGE TO") is an entity that was created within the Executive Office of the President by Executive Order 14158. - 18.
-Defendant Office of Personnel Management ("OPM") is the chief human resources agency and personnel policy manager for the Federal Government, and at all times relevant to this Complaint has facilitated DOGE's unlawful exercise of authority. - 19.
+- 15. Defendant U.S. DOGE Service ("DOGE") is an entity that was created within the Executive Office of the President by Executive Order 14158. - 16.
+Defendant U.S. DOGE Service Temporary Organization ("DOGE TO") is an entity that was created within the Executive Office of the President by Executive Order 14158. - 17.
+Defendant Office of Personnel Management ("OPM") is the chief human resources agency and personnel policy manager for the Federal Government, and at all times relevant to this Complaint has facilitated DOGE's unlawful exercise of authority, and vice versa. - 18.
 Defendant General Services Administration ("GSA") is a federal government agency that provides procurement services, manages federal property, and develops government-wide operations policies.
-At all times relevant to this Complaint, GSA has facilitated DOGE's unlawful exercise of authority.
+At all times relevant to this Complaint, GSA has facilitated DOGE's unlawful exercise of authority, and vice versa.

-- 20. Defendant U.S. Department of State ("DOS") is an executive office of the federal government. - 21.
-Defendant Amy Gleason is the Acting Administrator of U.S. DOGE Service and U.S. DOGE Service Temporary Organization. - 22.
-Defendant Nate Cavanaugh is purporting to be the acting president of USIP, and also serves or has served as an employee of GSA and/or DOGE or DOGE TO via assignment of the General Services Administration. - 23.
-Defendant Kenneth Jackson, at all relevant times, was purporting to be the acting president of the United States Institute of Peace. - 24.
-Defendant Marco Rubio is the U.S. Secretary of State and is an ex officio member of the USIP Board of Directors. - 25.
-Defendant Pete Hegseth is the U.S. Secretary of Defense and is an ex officio member of the USIP Board of Directors. - 26.
-Defendant Vice Admiral Peter A. Garvin is the President of the National Defense University and is an ex officio member of the USIP Board of Directors. - 27.
-Defendant Donald J. Trump is the President of the United States. - 28.
-Defendant Trent Morse is the Deputy Director of Presidential Personnel in the White House Presidential Personnel Office, the White House Office, and the Executive Office of the President of the United States. - 29.
-Defendant United States Institute of Peace is an independent, non-profit corporation created by Congress in 1984 that has been co-opted, as of March 14, 2025, by the other Defendants as alleged in this Complaint.
+- 19. Defendant U.S. Department of State ("DOS") is an executive office of the federal government.
+At all times relevant to this Complaint, DOS has facilitated DOGE's unlawful exercise of authority, and vice versa. - 20.
+Defendant Amy Gleason is the Acting Administrator of U.S. DOGE Service and U.S. DOGE Service Temporary Organization. - 21.
+Defendant Nate Cavanaugh is purporting to be the acting president of USIP, and also serves or has served as an employee of GSA and/or DOGE and/or DOGE TO via assignment of GSA. - 22.
+Defendant Kenneth Jackson, at all relevant times, was purporting to be the acting president of the United States Institute of Peace while also serving as an employee of DOS. - 23.
+Defendant Marco Rubio is the U.S. Secretary of State and is an ex officio member of the USIP Board of Directors. - 24.
+Defendant Pete Hegseth is the U.S. Secretary of Defense and is an ex officio member of the USIP Board of Directors. - 25.
+Defendant Vice Admiral Peter A. Garvin is the President of the National Defense University and is an ex officio member of the USIP Board of Directors. - 26.
+Defendant Donald J. Trump is the President of the United States. - 27.
+Defendant Trent Morse is the Deputy Director of Presidential Personnel in the White House Presidential Personnel Office, the White House Office, and the Executive Office of the President of the United States. - 28.
+Defendant United States Institute of Peace is an independent, non-profit corporation created by Congress in 1984 that has been coopted, as of March 14, 2025, by the other Defendants as alleged in this Complaint.

-- 30. Defendant Endowment of the United States Institute for Peace is a 501(c)(3) nonprofit organization registered in Washington, D.C. that was mandated by Congress and created by USIP to support USIP's fulfilling its Congressional mandate. - 31.
-For the purpose of this Complaint, all references to "DOGE" are inclusive of DOGE TO, OPM, GSA, and DOS to the extent acting in concert.
+- 29. Defendant Endowment of the United States Institute for Peace is a 501(c)(3) non-profit organization registered in Washington, D.C. that was mandated by Congress and created by USIP to support USIP's fulfilling its Congressional mandate, and which has been coopted, as of March 14, 2025, by the other Defendants as alleged in this Complaint. - 30.
+For the purpose of this Complaint, all references to "DOGE" are inclusive of U.S. DOGE Service, DOGE TO, OPM, GSA, and DOS to the extent they are acting in concert.